Mike-Do/spikeball-modeling/README.md

 # High-level description of Sigs and Preds
 Sigs:
-- <Position> (abstract); represents the possible positions the ball and the players could take
+- {Position} (abstract); represents the possible positions the ball and the players could take
       - Net (extends Position)
       - Ground (extends Position)
       - North (extends Position)
       - South (extends Position)
       - East (extends Position)
       - West (extends Position)
-- <Team> (abstract); represents the teams in the game; each team has a designated server
+- {Team} (abstract); represents the teams in the game; each team has a designated server
       - Team1 (extends Team)
       - Team2 (extends Team)
       - **Field**: `server: one server`
-- <Player> (abstract); represents the players in the game; each player has a team and a position
+- {Player} (abstract); represents the players in the game; each player has a team and a position
       - P1 (extends Team)
       - P2 (extends Team)
       - P3 (extends Team)
       - P4 (extends Team)
       - **Fields**: `team: one Team,
                   position: one Position`
-- <SBState>; represents a state in the game and contains information about the current state in its fields, such as the score, the serving team, and the ball's position.
+- {SBState}; represents a state in the game and contains information about the current state in its fields, such as the score, the serving team, and the ball's position.
       - **Fields**: `next: lone SBState,
                   score: pfunc Team -> Int,